Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Abstract

 \section{Abstract}

-We analyze the well-posedness and optimal error estimates of finite element approximations for Dirichlet boundary problems with white or colored Gaussian noises.
-The covariance operator of the proposed noise need not to be commutative with Dirichlet Laplacian.
-Through the convergence analysis for a sequence of approximate solutions of SPDEs with the noise replaced by its spectral projections, we obtain covariance operator dependent sufficient and necessary conditions for the well-posedness of the continuous problem.
-These approximate equations with projected noises are then used to construct finite element approximations, for which we establish a general framework of rigorous error estimates.
-Based on this framework and with the help of Weyl's law, we derive optimal error estimates of finite element approximations for elliptic SPDEs driven by power-law noises including white noises.
-In particular, we obtain 1.5 order of convergence for one dimensional white noise driven SPDE, which improves the existing first order results, and remove a usual infinitesimal factor for higher dimensional problems.
+The paper studies the well-posedness and optimal error estimates of spectral finite element approximations for the boundary value problems of semi-linear elliptic SPDEs driven by white or colored Gaussian noises.
+The noise term is approximated through the spectral projection of the covariance operator, which is not required to be commutative with the Laplacian operator.
+Through the convergence analysis of SPDEs with the noise terms replaced by the projected noises, the well-posedness of the SPDE is established under certain covariance operator-dependent conditions.
+These SPDEs with projected noises are then numerically approximated with the finite element method.
+A general error estimate framework is established for the finite element approximations.
+Based on this framework, optimal error estimates of finite element approximations for elliptic SPDEs driven by power-law noises are obtained.
+It is shown that with the proposed approach, convergence order of white noise driven SPDEs is improved by half for one-dimensional problems, and by an infinitesimal factor for higher-dimensional problems.